Ricardosgeral/relier/README.md

 ### *5 - Set analog sensors*
 ![page5](Nextion/GUI/page5.PNG)

-This page is used to set the calibration parameters of the analog sensors (water pressure and turbidity sensors).
+This page is used to set the calibration parameters of the analog sensors (pressure and turbidity sensors).
 It is assumed a linear relation (***y = mx + b***) between the analog readings and the effective measurements.
 - Pressure sensors: ***x*** = output tension (in *mV*); ***y*** = water pressure (in *mbar*).
 - Turbidity sensor: ***x*** = output analog number (0 to 32767 - 15 bits ADC, 2^15); ***y*** = water turbidity number (NTU).